TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

    		|------|----...
    		|
    		|----label_data.json			# Label data for lanes

+### Demo
+The [demo code](https://github.com/TuSimple/tusimple-benchmark/blob/master/example/lane_demo.ipynb) shows the data format of the lane dataset and the usage of the evaluation tool.

 ## Label Data Format
 Each json line in 'label_data.json' is the label data for __the last (20th) frame__ of this clip.